-If you love crispy fries, rich brown gravy, and gooey cheese curds, then homemade poutine is about to become your new favorite comfort food.
+If you love crispy fries, rich brown gravy, and gooey cheese curds, then this homemade poutine recipe is about to become your new favorite comfort food.
 This iconic Canadian dish is the perfect balance of textures and flavors, making it a must-try for anyone who appreciates indulgent, savory goodness.

 Why You'll Love This Canadian Classic